vinejs/vinejs.dev/content/docs/types/string.md

 })
 ```

-You may define a callback function to compute the options at runtime lazily.
+You may define a callback function to compute the options at runtime.

 ```ts
 vine.object({